htcooper/htcooper.github.io/docs/mj.md

     - Suggest strategies to play defensively (no pants on the ground)

     ---
+    ## Target User Persona
+    - New Mahjongg players who are just learning
+    - Intermediate Mahjongg players who want to refine their strategy

+    ---
     ## Functional requirements
     - Needs to see/know the player's current hand
     - Needs to know what tiles have been discarded